There's something special in these hills: It was a perfect weekend in Clemson

 All in all, it was a great weekend to be in Clemson.
 As I packed up in the baseball press box and prepared to head home, I noticed Nikki pull in the baseball parking lot.
 I opened the back door and Eli smiled and pointed at the big white baseballs that sit in the circle outside the front gate.
 He was amazed by those baseballs Friday, and it was obvious he was ready to get back out and play.

 Sorry, kid, the playing will have to wait a few more days.
-In the meantime, let’s just enjoy the weekend that was,
+In the meantime, let’s just enjoy the weekend that was.